davidmead/eleventy-sample/posts/2021-04-04-the-long-dark.md

 ## Everything hurts
 Stand too close to a fire, I burn myself.
 Walk up/down a steep incline, sprain my ankle/wrist.
 Stay out too long, hypothermia.
 Eat something kinda dodgy, food poisoning.

 Add in wolves, bears, thin ice, you get the picture.
 As there's no fast travel.
-You have to walk everywhere, so standing still to get your bearings, or carrying too much making you slower, can be a death sentence.
+You have to <strong>walk everywhere</strong>, so standing still to get your bearings, or carrying too much making you slower, can be a death sentence.

 Even with all this, the foraging and keeping a cabin is therapeutic.
 Until the dread sets in when you run out of wood.